+1-802-778-9005

 Following the step-by-step information below:

-Step 1: Create manual tracking accounts
+Step 1: Create manual Tracking Accounts

 You must have an account in your Charts of Accounts.
 If you don’t have one, first create a new account by following the steps to add a new account.
 In your Charts of Accounts, follow the steps to add a new account.